UNC-Chapel Hill: An Introduction

 The period of the Depression in the 1930s saw a great deal of new construction on the campus as federal funds became available to create jobs for the unemployed.
 New dormitories, classroom buildings, a gymnasium, and other buildings and improvements were built in part from this source.
 World War II also resulted in some new construction and alterations on campus as the University’s facilities were used to train military personnel.

 Expansion continued throughout the 20th century, and today UNC–Chapel Hill ranks among the great institutions of higher education in the nation.
-Beginning with one building, 41 students, and two professors, the University has now grown to more than 300 buildings, more than 29,000 students annually, and more than 3,600 faculty members.
+Beginning with one building, 41 students, and two professors, the University has now grown to more than 300 buildings, 30,011 students annually, and 3,887 faculty members.

 The University has been recognized for the quality of its undergraduate and graduate programs in every national survey conducted in the last third of the 20th century and into the 21st.
 U.S. News and World Report’s survey of American colleges and universities consistently ranks the University among the best colleges in the nation and among the top research universities.

 These accolades reflect the quality of the curriculum and of the faculty, whose research orientation allows them to share with their students not only the thrill of discovery but also the latest advancements and new knowledge.
-Another asset that contributes to this reputation is UNC–Chapel Hill’s superb library system containing more than seven million volumes.
+Another asset that contributes to this reputation is UNC–Chapel Hill’s superb library system containing more than nine million print and electronic volumes.
 It is ranked among the top research libraries in the United States and Canada by the Association of Research Libraries.

 Commitment to Diversity

-Framework for Understanding Diversity and Inclusion at UNC–Chapel Hill
+Framework for Understanding Diversity, Equity, and Inclusion at UNC–Chapel Hill

 The work of the University in the 21st century functions in a global context.
 The historical, political, economic, and educational backgrounds of the University, the state, and the nation shape our present circumstances and inform the measures we must take to accomplish our highest aspirations.
 We acknowledge that we face an ongoing challenge to overcome the effects and influences of adverse historical, social, political, and economic factors.
 The University engages in teaching, research, and service to expand and discover knowledge, promote educational enlightenment, and improve understanding with the ultimate end of uplifting humankind.
 Education takes place most productively among persons with differing social backgrounds, economic circumstances, personal characteristics, philosophical outlooks, life experiences, perspectives, beliefs, and expectations.
 The University works to assure that we have a complement of students, faculty, and staff that broadly reflects the ways in which people differ.
 We believe that “diversity matters” within and beyond the campus community.

-UNC–Chapel Hill’s commitment to inclusive excellence began in the 1960s through the support of minority programming and continues today through the establishment of UNC Diversity and Multicultural Affairs (DMA).
+UNC–Chapel Hill’s commitment to inclusive excellence began in the 1960s through the support of minority programming and continues today through the establishment of the University Office for Diversity and Inclusion (UODI).

-DMA collaborates with University officers and campus units to identify and implement strategies and initiatives for achieving the goals of increased diversity, with the ultimate goal of building an inclusive environment that values and respects the contributions of students, faculty, and staff.
-DMA provides diversity education, opportunities, and development for faculty, staff, students, and community members; develops, implements, and supports recruitment and leadership programs that facilitate access and retention and promote inclusive excellence across institutional segments (e.g., student enrollment, faculty hiring, staff development); conducts diversity research, assessment, and reporting to generate and inform the campus and beyond on diversity-related issues; and provides consultation and project management to promote and enhance diversity and community engagement.
-To accomplish these tasks, DMA relies on its four major reporting areas: Carolina Latina/o Collaborative; Diversity Education and Initiatives; Inclusive Student Excellence and Multicultural Programs; and Research, Assessment, and Analytics.
+The University Office for Diversity and Inclusion serves as a resource to the entire Carolina campus and partners with all student, faculty, staff, and organizational entities.
+UODI collaborates with University officers and campus units to identify and implement strategies and initiatives for achieving the goals of increased diversity, with the goal of building an inclusive and equitable environment that values and respects the contributions of students, faculty, and staff.
+UODI provides diversity education, opportunities, and development for faculty, staff, students, and community members; develops, implements, and supports recruitment and leadership programs that facilitate access and retention and promote inclusive excellence across institutional segments (e.g., student enrollment, faculty hiring, staff development); conducts diversity research, assessment, and reporting to generate and inform the campus and beyond on diversity-related issues; and provides consultation and project management to promote and enhance diversity and community engagement.

 Partnerships and collaborations with vice chancellors, deans, and other unit heads are leveraged to accomplish the University’s goals for establishing diversity within the faculty, staff, and student cohorts and for fulfilling the public university mission of service, outreach, and engagement.
 Additional information can be found at diversity.unc.edu.